Exploration of Overlap Volumes for Radiotherapy Plan Evaluation with the Aim of Healthy Tissue Sparing: Evaluation and Results

-The task of the domain experts was to investigate five data sets, and explore possible candidates for further dose reduction, as well as finding dose ``hot spots''.
-The order in which the data sets were evaluated was different for each tester.
-Each data set had a different type of cancer, e.g., brain and prostate (see Table \ref{tab:question1}).
-The dose distributions were expected to suboptimal, as no prior review was done, and no helper structures were used to steer the dose calculation in certain areas, as it would have normally been done.
+We conducted a user study with three experienced domain experts: a radiation oncologist, a medical physicist, and a radiation therapist, each with over 10 years of experience.
+They were asked to use the software to evaluate dose plans for five data sets and complete a questionnaire.
+Each data set represented a different type of cancer (see Table~\ref{tab:question1}).
+The experts were tasked with examining the cases, finding potential candidates for dose reduction, and locating dose hot spots.
+Questions Q\ref{OV-Q1}--Q\ref{OV-Q5} were answered for each data set (see Table~\ref{table:questions_ov_short_data}) and questions Q\ref{OV-Q6}--Q\ref{OV-Q24} were answered after completing the tasks (see Table~\ref{table:questions_ov_short_general}).
+Responses were given as a rating from 1 to 5, where a higher score indicates better performance, or as ``yes''/``sometimes''/``no'', or as free text.
+Users could provide additional comments for each question.

-With the first question, they were asked to give a final rating of the plan with regard to overlap volumes from 1 (cannot be improved) to 5 (must be improved), where 3 means can be improved, but is not critical (see table \ref{tab:question1}).
-In four out of the five cases at least two users gave the exact same rating, although in three cases there was at least one user who disagreed with the other two in terms of acceptance.
+For Q\ref{OV-Q1}, users were asked to rate the plan with regard to overlap volumes on a scale of 1 (not improvable) to 5 (must be improved).
+A rating of 3 indicates room for improvement but not crucial.
+Results showed that in 4 of 5 cases, at least 2 users agreed on a rating (see Table~\ref{tab:question1}).
+However, in three cases there was at least one user who disagreed with the others in terms of acceptance.